 so happy for his sake.
 Only-in my heart was the desire he take me somewhere that very night for a little celebration-just the two of us.
 But he did not even think of that.
-In fact, he told me he had a dinner date with a music-publisher who wanted him to introduce a number on the radio soon.
+In fact, he told me he had a dinner date with a provision of the same telebrated with the second of the same telebrated with the same tel with a music-publisher who wanted him to introduce a number on the radio soon.
 I swallowed my disappointment.

 We did not have dinner together until a week later.
-And then he excused himself immediately after it was over.
+And then he ex-cused himself immediately after it was over.
 He had an appointment with the sponsor, this time.
 I did not mind that.
 But he had been so abstracted all through the meal.
-There were times when he actually did not seem to be aware I was sit-ting opposite him.
+There were times when he actually did not seem to be aware I was sitting opposite him.
 I went to a movie alone after he left.
-I cried a little alone in the crowded darkness of the alone in the crowded darkness of the theatre.
+I cried a little alone in the crowded darkness of the theatre.
 But things would not keep up like this, I was sure.
 As soon as things quieted down a little Hal would have more time for me.

 But it did not turn out that way.
 As time went on I saw less and less of him rather than more.
-He took a pent house appartment and had me pent-house apartment and had me choose the curtains and draperies and even go shopping for them, but after that our appointments became fewer and fewer.
+He took a pent-house apartment and had me choose the curtains and draperies and even go shopping for them, but after that our appointments became fewer and fewer.
 I tried to be pa-tient.
 I realized that a man in his position just did not have time of his own for romantic meetings, kisses.
-I made every possible allowmeetings, ance for him.
+I made every possible allowance for him.

 No, I didn't realize that Hal, successful, was not the same as Hal on the way to success.
 I did not realize he was drifting away from me.
-Until the day I dropped in unexpectedly at his new pent-house apartment-I felt I had that right, at least-and found him entertaining a lady at tea.
+Until the day I dropped in unexpectedly at his new pent-house apartment-I felt

+I had that right, at least-and found him entertaining a lady at tea.
 She wasn't very young or very pretty, but in the embarrassing scene that followed she acted in a cool, pro-prietary way towards Hal that made me bewildered and heartsick.